 Around London: Gorgeous Chocolate!
 Valentine's Day Cooking Class at Cook With Janie, Pinehill

-Their statement: "Chocolate, everyone's favourite ingredient!
+Their statement: "Chocolate, everyone's favorite ingredient!
 And with February being the month of Valentine's Day, chocolate is definitely on the menu.
 Join Janie Turner, chocolate expert and author of the recipe book "I Love Chocolate I Love Thermomix", as she teaches you how to create delicious chocolate snacks and desserts.
 Some are even healthy!" - Check them out here: here.

 NYC: My Cooking Party: Valentine's Day Cooking

 Their statement: "Come and celebrate the warm & fuzzy feeling of love in our beautiful New York City culinary loft.
 We will drink, snack, mingle, chop, sear, and flamb'e our way into your hearts...whilst filling your bellies!
-Do your partner a favour and avoid the sub-par restaurant experience this February 14th.
+Do your partner a favor and avoid the sub-par restaurant experience this February 14th.
 Instead, participate in our fun & engaging extravaganza.
 As always at MCP, it's more than a romantic couple cooking class, it's a Valentine's Day Party!" - Check them out here.

 6. Practice some yoga and meditation

 Yoga for couples is not a mere exercise and meditation activity.
-When you merge your practise with another's, you fall into sync with that person.
+When you merge your practice with another's, you fall into sync with that person.
 Everything in you finds a balance and move in rhythm with each other.
 It challenges your balance, strength, and flexibility while requiring trust from the other.
-Some of the most intimate, fulfilling, and healthy relationships are found through practising yoga with your loved one.
+Some of the most intimate, fulfilling, and healthy relationships are found through practicing yoga with your loved one.
 It creates unity, builds intimacy, and encourages happiness.

 London: Valentine's Day Partner Yoga at theLodge.space

-Their statement: "Starting out as the park keepers lodge for the neighbouring park, we've taken the space on a journey to become a home for health, mindfulness and wellbeing.
+Their statement: "Starting out as the park keepers lodge for the neighboring park, we've taken the space on a journey to become a home for health, mindfulness and wellbeing.
 We offer a calm beautiful environment to escape from the noise of London.
 Join us for our couple partner yoga session and massage + a three-course dinner with music." - Check them out here.

 NYC: Valentine's Vinyasa at the Mill